rtachiquing/Basic-Data-Structures-Projects/README.md

 **User interfaces should be very intuitive and should constantly demonstrate the use of data structures as the user navigates the system.**

 In this repository you will find 3 possible projects.
 The files contains a brief explanation in spanish and they are only showing some idea about what of the contains are expected.
 Obviously, they are just a mere so basic example.
-The developer need to make a beautiful and practical user interface capacble of showing how the datastructures are helping in the management of the system.
+The developer need to make a beautiful and practical user interface capable of showing how the data structures are helping in the management of the system.

 ## 1.- Social Net System: Core sections could be:
   *	Users Management